tadryanom/FirebirdSQL_firebird/doc/sql.extensions/README.profiler.md

 `RDB$PROFILER.FINISH_SESSION` finishes the current profiler session (of the given `ATTACHMENT_ID`).

-If `FLUSH` is `TRUE` the snapshot tables are updated with data of the finished session (and old finished sessions not yet present in the snapshot).
-Otherwise data remains only in memory for later update.
+If `FLUSH` is `TRUE`, the snapshot tables are updated with data of the finished session (and old finished sessions not yet present in the snapshot), otherwise data remains only in memory for later update.

 Calling `RDB$PROFILER.FINISH_SESSION(TRUE)` has the same semantics of calling `RDB$PROFILER.FINISH_SESSION(FALSE)` followed by `RDB$PROFILER.FLUSH` (using the same `ATTACHMENT_ID`).